 Tim Carter's Ask the Builder Web site runs ads from Google and other ad networks.
 Note different ad formats surrounding the content.
-There's even an ad in the bottom of the video, served from Google-owned YouTube.
+Video ads are also integrated into many of the site's video tutorials.

 BEWARE THE CONTENT ADJACENCY PROBLEM